FlipDyn with Control: Resource Takeover Games with Dynamics: FlipDyn-Con for General Systems

-For a finite cardinality of the state $\mathcal{X}$, fixed player policies $u_k$ and $w_k, k \in \mathcal{K}$, and a finite horizon $L$, Theorem~\ref{th:NE_Val_gen_FDC} yields an exact saddle-point value of the \texttt{FlipDyn-Con} game~\eqref{eq:opti_E_cost}.
-However, the computational and storage complexities scale undesirably with the cardinality of $\mathcal{X}$, especially in continuous state spaces.
-For this purpose, in the next section, we will provide a parametric form of the saddle-point value for the case of linear dynamics with quadratic costs.
+The proof is provided in Appendix~\ref{app:Proof_of_Theorem_1}.
+Theorem 1 shows that the saddle-point value can be computed recursively using a \emph{one-step optimization} involving the current cost and the expected future cost-to-go.
+This mirrors standard DP but adapted to the hybrid nature of the FlipDyn-Con game.
+For a finite cardinality of the state, fixed player policies $u_k$ and $w_k, k \in \mathcal{K}$, and a finite-horizon $L$, Theorem~\ref{th:NE_Val_gen_FDC} yields an exact saddle-point value of the \texttt{FlipDyn-Con} game~\eqref{eq:opti_E_cost}.
+However, the computational and storage complexities scale undesirably with the cardinality of the state, especially in continuous state spaces.
+To address this limitation, the next section introduces a parametric representation of the saddle-point value for linear dynamics with quadratic costs.